 The first half of 2018 saw DGO accelerate the speed of its growth through a series of transformative events.
-Such has been the speed of DGO's growth throughout the year to date.
 Although the Half Year Results tell the story of dramatic growth in the period, they do not reflect the scale of DGO's current operational footprint and financial profile, following the completion of two major acquisitions in the second quarter, and yet another game-changing transaction that made DGO one of the largest producers by volume, listed in London.